aff3ct/aff3ct/doc/sphinx/strings.rst

    on their degree.

 .. |factory::Decoder_LDPC::parameters::p+ppbf-proba| replace::
-   Give the probabilities of the Bernouilli distribution of the PPBF.
+   Give the probabilities of the Bernouilli distribution of the |PPBF|.
    The number of given values must be equal to the biggest variable node degree plus two.